obriencj/obriencj.github.io/content/blog/2023-09-27-migrating-from-octopress-to-pelican.md

 make my floating embedded images work correctly.

 Ultimately I'd like to break InElegant away from the Node dependencies it inherited from Elegant.
-These are primarily surrpounding CSS post-processing and minification.
+These are primarily surrounding CSS post-processing and minification.
 If I can find a suitable alternative in Python to some of these steps, I should be in the clear.

-## Avoiding New Problems
+# Avoiding New Problems

 Once I had Pelican and InElegant working locally that was fine.
-Hoever, what I really needed was some way to ensure that they'd continue working *forever*.
+However, what I really needed was some way to ensure that they'd continue working *forever*.
 I was still freshly burned from my experiences fighting to keep Octopress working.
 I didn't want to wind up in that situation again.

-In addition to the fear of my deployment environment breaking I encountered another dillema.
+In addition to the fear of my deployment environment breaking I encountered another organizational dillema.
 Pelican wants its plugins and themes to be available at some defined path when it is run.
 I could either opt to copy my theme and plugins into the git repository (adding to the existing mess of Octopress literring my repo), or I'd need to ensure that they were always available in some other location relative to my site's checkout.
 I like to keep a copy of the site available on multiple hosts, so that meant I'd need to ensure each host had the up-to-date theme and all of the necessary plugins in place before I'd be able to do a local build.
 I really didn't like either of those options.

-I could set up a workflow in [GitHub Actions] to reproduce the build environment and deploy my site from there.
+Since this was a GitHub Pages site, I could set up a workflow in GitHub Actions to reproduce the build environment and deploy my site from there.
 However, what about when my chosen version of Python went out of support and GitHub decided to stop providing it?
 What if one of the plugins disappeared or had some incompatible changes introduced?
 What if pelican itself introduced some deprecation of behavior?
 Avoiding compatability issues could be solved with a `requirements.txt` and perhaps using git checkouts to a specific commit, but that still didn't handle the case of something just disappearing or breaking the version contract entirely.

-It occurred to me that these problems were not new, but that they were are all resolved by a single bit of modern technology -- containers!
+It occurred to me that these problems were not new.
+The favored solutions have evolved as time passed and the complexity of dependency management has grown.
+Here and now it is containerization which holds the crown as the de-facto standard.

-## Containerized Solution
+# Containerized Solution

 I decided that my best course of action would be to bundle everything up [into a Container][container].
-The Python runtime, the pelican tool, my selection of plugins and theme, all sealed into place together.
-My publication [process] could then rely on that to produce the final static site.
+The Python runtime, the pelican tool, my selection of plugins, and the theme; all sealed into place together.
+My publication [process] could then rely on that image to produce the final static site.
 I'd never have to worry about losing access to my environment.
-I could easily pull the container or reproduce it locally for development.
+I could efficently pull the container or reproduce it locally for development.

 [container]: https://github.com/obriencj/pelican-inelegant/blob/master/Containerfile

 [process]: https://github.com/obriencj/obriencj.github.io/blob/master/.github/workflows/pelican.yml

-Because I already had a distinct repository in place for my fork of the theme, it made the most sense for me to use that to perform double duty to also store the rest of the environment needed for building the site.
+I already had a distinct repository in place for my fork of the theme, so it made the most sense to me to use that as the basis for producing the container image as well.
 That left me in a good place, with the theme and tools in one repository, and the content itself in another.
 I just needed to get rid of all the years of extra stuff left over from having used Jekyll and Octopress in the past.

-## Purge
+# Purge

 Octopress deployment against github.io were typically done
 [as follows]:

-* the upstream repository is forked
+* the upstream Octopress repository was forked
 * a source branch is created to hold the site content as authored
 * the master branch is repurposed to hold the generated site content
-* github pages set to deploy from master
+* github pages was set to deploy from master

 [as follows]: http://octopress.org/docs/deploying/github/

 Some of these steps are dated, as they are from a time when pages needed to be on the master branch to be deployed, which is thankfully no longer the case.
-Even if they were out-of-date when I set up my site, the octopress Rakefile still took those steps for me.
+However, even if those steps were out-of-date when I set up my site, the Octopress Rakefile still defaulted to that process.

-All of this meant that sites based on Octopress would end up with a lot of inherited history and contributors, and my site was no different.
+All of this meant that site repositories based on Octopress would end up with a lot of inherited history and contributors, and my repo was no different.

-In order to get past all of this I created a temporary repository, forked from my work-in-progress site.
+In order to get past all of this I created a temporary repository, forked from my work-in-progress migration.
 From that fork I dropped the existing master branch, recreated it from the source branch, and then dropped the old source branch.
 After that I went about removing all of the Octopress-specific files.
-Every single file that wasn't markdown directly authored by me was removed, even down to the `.gitignore`.
-This was all necessary because I wanted to completely purge even the very history of non-content from the repository.
+Every single file that wasn't markdown directly authored by me was removed.
+This was all necessary because I wanted to completely purge the very history of not-my-content from the repository.
 I didn't want the ghost of Octopress to be dragged along forever.
-After I was sure that everything that didn't come from me was removed, I used `git filter-branch` to
-[remove history from all of the untracked files][purge].
+After I was sure that everything that didn't come from me was removed, I used `git filter-branch` to [remove history from all of the untracked files][purge].

 [purge]: https://stackoverflow.com/a/33873223/1494961